ice-staking/validator-jumpstart/README.md

 # [WIP] Speed up validator setup

 A guide for validator setup.
-I have been planing with different hardware so actively switching machines so this acts a helpful resource to myself
+I have been playing with different hardware so actively switching machines so this acts a helpful resource to myself

 ## Basic Overview